 Currently, the energy broker market is unregulated.
 This means energy brokers and consultants don’t have to tell you what commission is in the rates they present.
 Some may lie when asked or even say they are a free service which is very much untrue.

-ADVICE – Always insist that you are fully aware of exactly how much the broker commission is, that is in the unit rate.
+ADVICE – Energy broker tricks 6 – Broker Always insist that you are fully aware of exactly how much the broker commission is, that is in the unit rate.
 Furthermore, insist on how much the energy broker estimates they will make in total on your contract.
 We would also advise you get written permission from the broker allowing you to contact the supplier to verify the sums disclosed.
 If the broker refuses or puts you off?
 Run a mile!
 They must have a lot to hide.

 As with anything in life, it pays to question and fully understand what you are signing.
 At troocost.com we believe a customer should be armed with all the information they need.
-We are unique in the way we are remunerated, hence, we can always get the most competitive prices.
+Call now on 0808 164 2222 to see how we can help

 What a shame all energy brokers and consultants don’t work the same way…